-A report by the Partnership for New York and Ernst & Young Infrastructure Advisors estimates that the MTA 2020-2024 Capital Plan is generating \$62 billion in total economic output, with nearly 90% of Capital Program dollars spent in New York State.
+A report by the Partnership for New York and Ernst & Young Infrastructure Advisors estimates that the MTA 2025-2029 Capital Plan will generate \$106 billion in total economic output, with nearly 90% of Capital Program dollars spent in New York State.
+Indeed, many manufacturers, suppliers, and other businesses that support the MTA Capital Program are based across the state, from Western New York and the Southern Tier, to the North Country and Long Island.

-Indeed, many manufacturers, suppliers, and other businesses that support the MTA of subcontractors across New York State, for a total value of \$54 billion.
+Since 2010, the MTA has contracted with more than 800 firms and thousands of subcontractors across New York State, for a total value of \$54 billion.